 Menorca’s coastline is lined with beautiful sandy beaches, rocky diving pools, clear blue sea, reefs resplendent with sea life and the coastal path Cami De Cavalls.
 With one road running through the centre of the island, finding some of the best beaches requires exploration so it is worth packing a picnic for the trip.
+Here is a walk taking you past the 5th Century Paleo-Christian church at Son Bou, which can be reached from Santa Monica via Santo Tomas and along the coast path.

 Here are the beaches nearest to Santa Monica, starting from Bini Gaus in the west and Son Bou to the east.